7 Proven Strategies to Increase Blog Traffic for Free In 2018

 This is where Pinterest comes in.

 Pinterest is actually a giant advertising billboard, still, its users never look at it that way.
-Another interesting fact about Pinterest is that it’s actually a search engine with a social element but it’s not a social media platform.
+Another interesting fact about Pinterest is that it’s actually a search engine with a social element.

-As such you’ll notice people who visit Pinterest are there mostly to search for information (for the social part you also need to pin other people content).
+As such you’ll notice people who visit Pinterest are there mostly to search for information (for the social part you can follow other people too and share their content).

 This means they are more engaged and will respond to content that provides an answer to their question.